ktenzer/keithtenzer.com/_posts/2021-12-03-building-ansible-operators-1-2-3.md

 - Ansible
 ---
 ## Overview
-In this article we will go step by step in build a Kubernetes Operator using Ansible and the Operator Framework.
-Operators provide ability to not only deploy an application but also manage the entire lifecycle while also baking in higher degrees of intelligence and resilience.
+In this article we will go step by step to build a Kubernetes Operator using Ansible and the Operator Framework.
+Operators provide the ability to not only deploy an application but also manage the entire lifecycle while also baking in higher degrees of intelligence as well as resilience.
 Before we get to the Operator lets briefly revisit the ways we can deploy and manage applications in k8s.
 - Deployment
 - Deployment Template
 - Helm
 - Operator

 A k8s deployment is the simplest method but there is no way to parameterize unless you are doing it through Ansible k8s module or something else that handles that.
 A deployment template does provide parameterization but is only available on OpenShift and also doesn't handle packaging or management of the application itself.
 Helm provides parameterization and also packaging but doesn't provide application lifecycle management or allow for building extended intelligence for added resilience.
 Operators provide the full package and provide the pattern to improve operability over time.
 Some suggest just using the simplest tool for the job.
 If you just need to deploy an app for example and don't need parameterization, use a k8s deployment.
 Personally my view is that with Ansible, Operators are just about as easy as a k8s deployment but with so much added benefit that the Operator approach always makes sense.
 My hope and goal with this article is to maybe influence a few more Operators and show that it isn't really any additional work.

 ## Pre-requisites
 Your starting point should be an application you can deploy using a k8s deployment or deployment config.
 From there the next thing is to setup a development environment for building Operators using the Operator Framework and Ansible.